 As easy as it is to prevent tooth decay, the development of cavities in teeth is very common.
 Cavities are the holes or gaps left behind by the destruction of tooth material by bacteria and acids.
 Your dentist will fill those cavities to protect the tooth from further infection and to maintain its structural integrity and strength.

-General dentistry in Grand Prairie is important to much more than your dental health.
+General dentistry in Grande Prairie is important to much more than your dental health.
 General dentists screen patients for conditions as diverse as sleep apnea, sleep bruxism, temporomandibular joint dysfunction and oral cancer.
-A general dentist in Grand Prairie can protect you from a wide variety of far-flung medical conditions by maintaining your oral health, including heart disease and heart attacks, rheumatoid arthritis, strokes, diabetes, dementia and even premature births.
+A general dentist in Grande Prairie can protect you from a wide variety of far-flung medical conditions by maintaining your oral health, including heart disease and heart attacks, rheumatoid arthritis, strokes, diabetes, dementia and even premature births.

 A clinic that practices general dentistry may also provide specialist services or a cluster of other services to deal with issues that might arise.
 Common services that may be provided hand in hand with the practice of general dentistry include pediatric dentistry, restorative dentistry (dentures, crowns, bridges, onlays and inlays, and implants), sealants and fluoride, sedation dentistry and laser dentistry.
 Many general dentists see patients of all ages, though some do not see children.
 While general dentists may see children, a “family” dentist always does (although sometimes only children aged three and up).
 A pediatric dentist sees children of all ages from birth to roughly age 18 and often does not accept people over the age of 18 as patients.
 If you have children in your family and are looking for a general dentist, you should confirm the age groups your potential clinic sees.

 As interesting and exciting as the exceptions and specializations can be, don’t forget about the routine!
-If you or your family are in need of general dentistry, reach out to a dentist in Grand Prairie to arrange an initial consultation.
+If you or your family are in need of general dentistry, reach out to a dentist in Grande Prairie to arrange an initial consultation.